What We Do

-Our activities are divided into three parts: teaching artist residencies, photographic projects, and video production.
+Our activities are divided into three parts: video production, art projects, and teaching artist residencies.

-Since 1972, The Center has been creating a wide and diverse range of cultural work from live performances in theaters and parks to art exhibitions and installations in museums and galleries, libraries and other public spaces to television broadcast.
-Click to see a history of significant activities. http://thecie.org/about/index.asp?s=WINTERCOUNT
+Since 1972, we have been creating a diverse range of cultural work from live performances in theaters and parks to art exhibitions in museums, libraries, and other public spaces to television broadcasts and social media streams.

 Notably, The Center has produced seven documentaries directed by Mike Hazard that have been nationally telecast on PBS.
 In addition, we have made over 200 videos that play worldwide on various social media platforms.
 The example here is Cold Mountain, a lively portrait of the Tang Dynasty Chinese poet Han Shan.
 It features Gary Snyder, Burton Watson, Jim Lenfestey, and Red Pine speaking to the character of the poet monk.

 The Center is a micro-nonprofit with an artist-in-residence, Mike Hazard, guided by an engaged board of directors.
 We contract with many talented individuals and collaborate with many organizations to create new work.

 We invite you join us by supporting our new work making loving media.